OSI-INC/ATD/README.txt

 and execute the report on your account.

-Prior to connecting QBI to your Quickbooks company, you must configure your code and register the app on Quickbooks.
+Prior to connecting ATD to your Quickbooks company, you must configure your code and register the app on Quickbooks.